Pet Meets Pontoon: 10 Important Steps to Keep Your Pets Safe on the Water

 Step 7: Purchase Ladders and Other Pet Accessories

-Ladders and RampsThis is a wise idea if you have senior pets with athrtis and are less energetic.
+Ladders and RampsThis is a wise idea if you have less energetic senior pets with athritis.
 Check out these two ladders/ramps: Paws Aboard Doggy Boat Ladder and Ramp (Available on Amazon)